jaimz22/Overcast/README.md

 ```

 ## Client Adapters
-Overcast uses client adapters to connect to the Forecast.io API.
+Overcast uses client adapters to connect to the Dark Sky API.
 This gives you the ability to create your own adapter for whatever HTTP client you'd like to use.
 This is especially useful for people who have special needs when dealing with retrieving data from third parties (firewalls, proxies, etc)

 Overcast comes with two client adapters ready for use, FileGetContentsClientAdapter and GuzzleClientAdapter.
 You can also create your own by simply implementing the ClientAdapterInterface